containers/podman-desktop/website/docs/proxy/index.md

   However, a network restricted environment might refuse access to these external resources.

-  Consider rather using a specific installation method.
+  Consider rather using the restricted environment installation method.

 - The Podman Machine receives a network address distinct to your computer network address.